gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 ## A Complete IDE Running in the Cloud
 While Gitpod keeps the convenience and accessibility of online coding playgrounds and sandboxes, it is not a toy but a complete dev environment running in the cloud.

 We teamed-up with Google, Ericsson, Arm and Red Hat to develop the open-source project [Eclipse Theia](https://theia-ide.org).
-The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the-art technology and UX into the browser based on an extensible architecture that optimized for the cloud.
+The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the-art technology and UX into the browser based on an extensible architecture that is optimized for the cloud.

 Gitpod already comes with several VS Code extensions pre-installed (such as Go support from Microsoft’s own extension).
 We will be adding more popular VS Code extensions shortly, and later allow users to define any extensions they want.